AgneseRe/Real-Time-Anomaly-Segmentation-for-Road-Scenes/README.md

 - [**Python 3.6**](https://www.python.org/): If you don't have Python3.6 in your system, I recommend installing it with [Anaconda](https://www.anaconda.com/download/#linux)
 - [**PyTorch**](http://pytorch.org/): Make sure to install the Pytorch version for Python 3.6 with CUDA support (code only tested for CUDA 8.0).
 - **Additional Python packages**: numpy, matplotlib, Pillow, torchvision and visdom (optional for --visualize flag)
 - **For testing the anomaly segmentation model**: Road Anomaly, Road Obstacle, and Fishyscapes dataset.
-All testing images are provided here [Link](https://drive.google.com/file/d/1r2eFANvSlcUjxcerjC8l6dRa0slowMpx/view).
+All testing images are provided [here](https://drive.google.com/uc?id=12YJq48XkCxQHjN3CmLc-zM5dThSak4Ta).

 ## Contributing
 <table>